-- a) Influence health commissioners to maximise opportunities for health improvement outcomes and consider opportunities for innovative and integrated service delivery to maximise our contribution to public health, including preventative health measures - b) Supporting the delivery of health services at neighbourhood level including lobbying for a new health facility in Barnoldswick. - c) Work with partners to mitigate the continuing impact of welfare reforms. - d) Work with partners, communities and volunteers to maintain community safety and cohesion. - e) Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy. - f) Support partners to improve educational and vocational outcomes in Pendle. - g) Maintain the amenity and cleanliness of the Borough with an emphasis on Environmental Crime enforcement and maximising the use of our volunteers to enhance what we do already. - h) Support our partners to tackle flooding within our communities. - i) Safeguard our heritage and natural environment whilst delivering our priorities for economic growth.
+- a) Influence health commissioners to maximise opportunities to recover from COVID19, for health improvement outcomes and consider opportunities for innovative and integrated service delivery to maximise our contribution to public health, including preventative health measures - b) Support the delivery of health services at neighbourhood level including lobbying for a new health facility in Barnoldswick. - c) Work with partners to mitigate the continuing impact of welfare reforms and help residents recover from the impact of COVID19. - d) Work with partners, communities and volunteers to maintain community safety and cohesion. - e) Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy. - f) Ensure our vulnerable and shielded residents are supported in the response and recovery relating to COVID19.